monotone-the-musical/versioner/README.txt

 * ./install.sh

 * Optional install:
- - if you are on an RPM based system, you can simply install the provided RPM files:
+ - if you are on an RPM based system, you can simply install the provided RPM file:
   + cd files/rpms/
-  + ./00_rpm_install.sh
+  + ./install.sh

 ### Description ###